A visit to Chinaโ€™s historic Tiananmen Square.

 You’ll want to book your hotel and likely your ride from the airport to the hotel ahead of time as it can be more confusing for Westerners than a visit to Western or Central Europe.

 China is a country where a group tour may be worthwhile, even for travelers who like to “rough it” on their own.
-A number of companies offer low-priced packages that include your airfare, hotels, admissions and comfortable coach from one place to another.
-Some even include additional airfare between cities if interested in a longer tour.
+Many companies offer low-priced packages that include your airfare, hotels, admissions and comfortable coach from one place to another.
+Some even include additional airfare between cities if you are interested in a longer tour.

 Eric D. Goodman, the writer, in front of Tiananmen Square